 - The system directs the questions (IR-NLI, WISBER)

 - Both user and system may initiate questions (Chatbots)

 A system that handles anaphora (pronouns and other references) must be able to match these references to entities previously mentioned in the dialog.
+That's why a Dialog History is kept.
 Possibly it must also be able to remember the current place and time of discourse.
 This is why a system needs a Dialog Context.